-In order to keep your feet from falling out of the strap during a rowing workout, you need to securely fasten your feet into the straps of the foot plate.
+To keep your feet from falling out of the strap during a rowing workout, you need to fasten your feet into the belts of the footplate securely.
 Place the straps over the top of your foot, not your toes.
 Tighten it until there is no give.
 Your heels should be touching the bottom of the foot plate.

-This is a great picture of how your feet should look when done.
+This is an excellent picture of how your feet should look when done.

-To get into the finish position, you need to have your legs completely extended, back slightly leaning back, and have a firm grip on the handle bar, or oar.
+To get into the finish position, you need to have your legs wholly extended, back slightly leaning back, and have a firm grip on the handlebar, or oar.
 The oar should be in towards your chest at about the bottom of your ribs, with your elbows pointing out to the sides.